RobertCazaciuc/GetData---Project-Course-Submission/README.md

 * README.md Markdown file describing the approach and considerations
 * CodeBook.md Markdown file describing the variables and readings

 The format of the README file is as follows:
 * Overivew of project goals
 * How the project goals were met
 * How to read the final table

+Please note that a detailed description of the steps performed in run_analysis.R was included in the R file itself.
+The detailed walktrough of the code was left of this document but a summary is provided.

 #Overview of project goals